Samyaka13/Text-Editor/README.md

-z# Collaborative Rich Text Editor
+# Collaborative Rich Text Editor

 ## Overview
 This project is a feature-rich, collaborative rich text editor built using **React**, **Next.js 15**, **Tailwind CSS**, and **Radix UI**.
 It provides a robust editing experience with real-time collaboration capabilities, advanced formatting tools, and integration with modern libraries like **Tiptap** and **Liveblocks**.
 The editor is designed to streamline document creation and enhance team collaboration.